-Florida first received a waiver in 2005 under Gov. Jeb Bush for a demonstration project in a few counties.
+Florida first received a waiver for the program in 2005 under Gov. Jeb Bush for a project in a few counties.
 Scott sought to expand the waiver statewide.

 Without the waiver, the state paid doctors and hospitals directly via Medicaid.
 The waiver allows the state to pay private managed care organizations, who then coordinate care.

 In 2013, the state and federal government reached agreements for two waivers: one for patients in long-term care such as nursing homes, and another for poor Floridians who need assistance and live on their own, called the Managed Medical Assistance waiver.

 The waivers will continue after Scott leaves office; the Managed Medical Assistance Waiver has been extended until 2022 and the Long-Term Care Waiver has been extended until 2021.